pafliasT/btp_docs/SAP BTP.md

+## Naming things
+There is an unverified & untested character limit of 50 characters.
+If your MTA application for example exceeds 50 characters when appending the destination service and xsuaa authentication service then it might be a good idea to name it something else.

+Trust me you don't want to end up debugging service based issues.

 ## Destination issues
 If you see 403 while doing a POST or 404 using GET while requesting data, you might have one if not all of the following issues: